daftjs/daft/README.md

 *^ This is a bad name for this and will probably change.*

 The first thing you will want to do is create a namespace for an area of your app.
-Think of this similar to controlloers in Angular.
+Think of this similar to controllers in Angular.
 For example:

 ##### JS
 ```